RAGA

 THE VOICE OF THE SITAR

-The sitar is a long-necked, fretted lute.
-It was developed in Northern India (Hindustan) in the mid-eighteenth century.
-The sitar is based on the older Rudra Veena and was partially inspired by the Persian Sehtar.
+The classical sitar was developed in Northern India (Hindustan) in the mid-eighteenth century.
+It is based on the older Rudra Veena and was partially inspired by the Persian Sehtar.

 The sitar has a wooden soundboard and a dried gourd as a resonating chamber.
 It has a long hollow wooden stem.
 Its curved steel-wire frets are not fixed but bound.
 Their ratios can be freely tuned to the raga's various temperaments.